alaffin12/stackedit/Caught by Stradh.md

 Sangzor is a Mammoth with the following changes:
 He is resistant to Bludgeoning, Piercing and Slashing from non-magical attacks.
 He is immune to Cold Damage
-On a trampling charge, in lieu of knocking the target prone it may make
+On a gore attack a target that is hit must make a DC 18 Strength saving throw or be shoved (either knocking it prone or moving it five feet away